 Steel

-STEELMAN — *the strongest version of what they would say IF you let them. before you argue with a view, make it as strong as it can be.*
+STEELMAN — the strongest version of what the other side would say. before you argue with a view, make it as strong as it can be.

 Listen along — Steel